naveen261995/dotnet-k8s-app/README.md

 # dotnet-k8s-app
-Deploy dotnet app in AKS
+Deploy dotnet app in AKS by naveen